fidoedidoe/build_scripts/README.md

-# build_scripts
+# Overview
-Collection of scripts to help build various android roms from source:
+Collection of `#!/bin/bash` scripts created to help automate the initial build or subsequent rebuild of AOSP (or variants)  from source for a number of devices.
+Each script follows a similar approach, the instructions below are in general applicable to to each.
+In essence it automates the steps and processes created by others (none of which is my own work - all credit goes to the original creators).
+I have only tested this script on my own working environment: Gnome Ubuntu 17.04; 16GB RAM; i7-7700HQ; If your environment differs from this then your experience may differ from mine.

 * build_slimrom7_kminilte.sh
+* build_lineage_m9.sh
 * etc
-* etc

-## build_slimrom7_kminilte.sh

-### Overview
-This project is a simple `#!/bin/bash` script created to automate the initial build or subsequent rebuild of Slim Rom 7 for the Samsung S5 mini G800f (kminilte).
-The script simply automates the steps and processes created by others (none of which is my own work - all credit goes to the original creators).
-I have only tested this script on my own working environment: Gnome Ubuntu 17.04; 16GB RAM; i7-7700HQ; If your environment differs from this then your experience may differ from mine.

 ### Thanks
 - [spookcity138](https://forum.xda-developers.com/member.php?u=7065337) & [jimmy999x](https://forum.xda-developers.com/member.php?u=7341542).
 For being open to questions, taking the time to educate me at each and every tentative step and demonstrating great patience.
+- [flyhalf205](https://forum.xda-developers.com/member.php?u=3082717) for advice on building for Lineage 15 on M9.

+## build_slimrom7_kminilte.sh

 ### Credits
 - [spookcity138](https://forum.xda-developers.com/member.php?u=7065337)